-The strength of vernacular Islam and the regime’s tight control over the religious revival make Turkmenistan an unlikely candidate for an Islamic revolutionby LOWELL BEZANIS LONG BORDERS WITH DIFFICULT NEIGHbors – Afghanistan and Iran – are not the only reasons armchair strategists are inclined to think Turkmenistan could fall under the influence of Islamic radicals. […]
+The strength of vernacular Islam and the regime’s tight control over the religious revival make Turkmenistan an unlikely candidate for an Islamic revolutionby LOWELL BEZANIS LONG BORDERS WITH DIFFICULT NEIGHbors – Afghanistan and Iran – are not the only reasons armchair strategists are inclined to think Turkmenistan could fall under the influence of Islamic radicals.
+Arguably, the repressive nature of […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.